After Losing Support, Trump's Business and Manufacturing Councils Are Shutting Down

 So, while the ratio of conservatives to liberals on

-/. now seems about 5
+/. now seems about 50/50 to me it has absolutely not always been that way.

 Re: (Score:2)